flexatone/vigilnaut/doc/articles/swppc/swppc.md

 numpy-2.1.2   ~/.env-lt/lib/python3.11/site-packages
 ```

 Having 15 different versions of NumPy in 27 virtual environment might be undesirable.
-Using `fetter unpack-count`, we can view how many files are associated with this package.
+Using `fetter unpack-count`, we can view how many files are associated with a particular version.

 ```shell
 fetter unpack-count -p numpy-1.18.5